-We have created new procedures at school to keep all our pupils and staff safe, including class 'bubbles', one-way systems, different areas for breaktimes, consistent seating plans in class, regular hand sanitising and cleaning of desks between lessons.
+We have created procedures at the school to keep all our pupils and staff safe, whether the whole school is on site or just Key Worker/Vulnerable children.
+These include class 'bubbles', one-way systems, different areas for breaktimes, consistent seating plans in class, regular hand sanitising and cleaning of desks between lessons.
 Drop-off and pick-up is currently done directly from cars (no use of the car park), so please remember to have your child's name clearly shown in your windscreen and follow the signs to keep the traffic flowing around the site.

 In the event of a class 'bubble' needing to isolate, or even a larger section of school needing to continue off-site, we have comprehensive plans in place.
 These have been emailed to you as parents and will include live lessons and support via Teams or Zoom, complemented by work set via our Engage system or sent by email.
-As during the initial lockdown, we will look to partner with you as parents to support our pupils in maintaining their excellent progress.
+We continue to partner with you as parents to support our pupils in maintaining their excellent progress.
 We continue to look at ways to ensure pupils can work independently at home, as we are aware of the pressure there can be on you when working from home and supervising children learning!

 Please click below to read the Parent Handbook.

 For a hard copy, please request one from the School Office.

 Please email email@example.com if you have any questions.